8 Steps to Improve Your Security Posture

 When working to improve your organization’s security posture, there are several best practices that you can implement to help identify gaps in security controls and quantify risk.
 Following these best practices will not only help improve your organization’s ability to protect valuable assets, but will also ensure that your cybersecurity posture can be continually monitored and enhanced moving forward.

-Below are six best practices you can use to improve your organization’s security posture.
+Below are eight best practices you can use to improve your organization’s security posture.

 Improving your security posture begins with assessing the strength of the controls you currently have in place.
 One way to do this is by conducting a cybersecurity risk assessment.
 This assessment identifies the level of vulnerability across various assets within your organization.
 The results of the assessment will help you determine which actions need to be taken to enhance your security posture as well as inform the security controls you put in place to protect against future attacks.